Isaac3924/tic-tac-toe/README.md

 If we click on any step in the game's histroy, the board should immediately update to show what the board looked like after that step occurred.

+### Final cleanup

+If we look at the code very closely, we may notice that `xIsNext === true` when `currentMove` is even and `xIsNext === false` when `currentMove` is odd.
+In other words, if we know the value of `currentMove`, then we can always figure out what `xIsNext` should be.

+There's no reason for us to store both of these in state.
+In fact, always try to avoid redundant state.
+Simplifying what we store in state reduces bugs ad makes our code easier to understand.
+Change `Game` so that it deosn't store `xIsNext` as a separate state variable and instead figures it out based on the `currenMove`.

+Now we no longer need the `xIsNext` state declaration or the calls to `setXIsNext`.
+Now, there's no chance for `xIsNext` to get out of sync with `currentMove`, even if we make a mistake while coding the components.

 Runs the app in the development mode.\